parkerdavis1/agave-portfolio/content/blog/ebird-bookmarklet/ebird-bookmarklet.md

 ## So, what is the code doing?

-If you are curious how it works, here is a beat by beat breakdown of the [bookmarklet](https://github.com/parkerdavis1/eBird-compress-bookmarklet/blob/main/script.js).
+[Here](https://github.com/parkerdavis1/eBird-compress-bookmarklet/blob/main/script.js) is the full script for your perusal.
+If you are curious how it works, here is a beat by beat breakdown:

 First, we store a NodeList of all the DOM elements for observations in a variable called `observations`.
 If no observations are found (like if the script is run on a non-eBird alert page) it shows an alert message and stops the execution of the script.
 If the script has already been run on a page, it will alert you about that as well.